nd-crane/trusted_ke/README.md

 Research Institution: Google Research

-coref_mt5's methodology for coreference resolution involves a text-to-text (seq2seq) approach, where a single sentence, along with prior context, is encoded as a string and fed into a model to predict coreference links.
+coref_mt5's methodology for coreference resolution uses a seq2seq approach, where a single sentence, along with prior context, is encoded as a string and fed into a model to predict coreference links.
 The system utilizes a transition-based approach, particularly the Link-Append system, which encodes prior coreference decisions in the input to the seq2seq model and predicts new coreference links as its output.

 Base Model: mT5